roe-dl/weewx-skyfield-almanac/README.md

 "[Almanac](http://weewx.com/docs/latest/custom/cheetah-generator/#almanac)",
 for a detailed description how to use the almanac in WeeWX.

-Once the weewx-skyfield-extension is installed and initialized after startup, `$almanac.hasExtras` becomes `True` and extended almanac information is available.
+Once the weewx-skyfield-almanac extension is installed and initialized after startup, `$almanac.hasExtras` becomes `True` and extended almanac information is available.
 Initialization can take several archive intervals to be completed at first run after installation, depending on